zdravkov/kendo-docs/getting-started/web/sortable/overview.md

 ### Movement by axis

-By default the widget uses mouse cursor to determine the drop target before/after which sorted item should be placed.
-This means that if the mouse cursor is not over the target sortable element the placeholder will not be re-positioned.
+By default, the widget uses the mouse cursor to determine the place of the drop placeholder.
+This means that if the mouse cursor is not over a sortable item, the placeholder will not be re-positioned.

-If the `axis` is set to "x" or "y" however, the widget will start operating in movement by axis mode - the widget will use x/y position of the mouse cursor to determine the current target.
+If the `axis` is set to "x" or "y", the widget will start operating in movement by axis mode.
+The widget will **use only the x or y coordinate** of the mouse cursor to determine the placeholder position.
+This mode is useful when the **dragging is restricted in a container**.

 To see this feature in action please check [constraints demo page](http://demos.telerik.com/kendo-ui/web/sortable/constraints.html).

 ## Common scenarios

-### Persists the order
+### Persist the order

-The Sortable widget does not offer functionality that will automatically save or send to the server the current items order.
+The Sortable widget doesn't persist the current items' order.
-You may use the `change` event to detect when changes in the order occur and save them either in the local storage of the browser or submit them to the server via [jQuery.ajax](http://api.jquery.com/jQuery.ajax/) request.
+You may use the `change` event to detect when changes in the order occur and save them either in local storage or submit them to the server with [jQuery.ajax](http://api.jquery.com/jQuery.ajax/).

-In order to restore the Sortable layout you should render the DOM elements in their last order.
-Check the example below:
+To restore the Sortable layout you should render the DOM elements in their last order.

-#### Example - persist items order in the local storage
+#### Persist items' order in local storage

     <div id="sortable"></div>